The Hidden Treasure of Area Zero: The Teal Mask

 The Teal Mask received a score of 65/100 on the Metacritic reviewing aggregator, indicating mixed or average reviews.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 39% of critics.
 Reviewers generally felt that while The Teal Mask enhanced the main game's strengths, the Teal Mask also exacerbated the main game's weaknesses: IGNs Rebekah Valentine cut to the chase on the game's volatility, such as "...the overall ugliness and performance issues did detract from locations that looked like they were probably quite beautiful in their concept art, just not their final execution..."
 In addition, Kotakus Kenneth Shepard says The Teal Mask "embodies the best and worst parts of the original game", through "The story is where The Teal Mask shines in spite of the technical troubles, so perhaps fittingly, this DLC embodies both the best and worst parts of Scarlet and Violet."

 Outside of the worse performance issues (such as frame rates and graphics), the Teal Mask received generally good reception on the story and music.
 However, one aspect that was not present from the base game is that The Teal Mask lacked the freedom to explore the region, since there was only one story to focus on, resulting in linearity.
 In particular, Sports Illustrateds Ryan Woodrow shared that "There are plenty of little caves and nooks in the world of Kitakami, but they aren't as rewarding as the ones you can find in the main game."
-Despite this, The Verge's Charles Pulliam-Moore claims that "...one of the most unexpectedly pleasant things about The Teal Mask is how strongly it establishes Kitakami as its own distinct space that exists within the larger world."
-Further, the Digital Trends' Giovanni Colantonio commented that "[the] central story doubles down on Scarlet and Violet's storytelling strengths by telling an endearing tale that's custom-built for young players."
+Despite this, The Verges Charles Pulliam-Moore claims that "...one of the most unexpectedly pleasant things about The Teal Mask is how strongly it establishes Kitakami as its own distinct space that exists within the larger world."
+Further, the Digital Trends Giovanni Colantonio commented that "[the] central story doubles down on Scarlet and Violet's storytelling strengths by telling an endearing tale that's custom-built for young players."